Jakobi Meyers Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Matchup vs. Dallas

-- Against the Cowboys, Meyers racked up 74 receiving yards in his lone career matchup, 13.5 more than his over/under for Sunday's game.
+- Against the Cowboys, Meyers totaled 74 receiving yards in his one career matchup, 13.5 more than his over/under for Sunday's game.

-- Meyers did not have a touchdown catch in that contest against the Cowboys.
+- Meyers did not have a touchdown catch in that outing against the Cowboys.

-- The Cowboys are conceding 327.6 passing yards per game this season, the NFL's worst pass defense.
+- The 327.6 yards per game the Cowboys are conceding through the air makes them the NFL's worst pass defense.

-- The Cowboys have conceded 10 passing TDs this season (2.0 per game), ranking them 21st among NFL defenses.
+- The Cowboys have allowed 10 passing TDs this year (2.0 per game), ranking them 21st among NFL defenses.

 Recent Performances

-- Meyers put together a 56-yard performance against the Texans last week on four catches while being targeted five times.
+- In last week's outing against the Texans, Meyers was targeted five times, totaling 56 yards on four receptions.

-- Meyers has added 21 grabs for 220 yards over his last three games.
-He was targeted 31 times and put up 73.3 receiving yards per game.
+- Meyers' 21 receptions have gotten him 220 yards (73.3 per game) in his last three games.
+He was targeted 31 times.

 Meyers' New England Teammates